Posts of Peril: Detecting Information About Hazards in Text: Results

 \subsubsection{Linguistic Analysis of Hazards}

+As we detail in the Discussion section, our model can potentially be used to tackle a variety of questions in which the presence of hazard information is relevant.
+In order to demonstrate the model's utility as a research tool, below we employ the model to investigate coordinated accounts in social media.

-Figure~\ref{fig:correl} shows post and story-level correlations between hazard confidences and other text indicators of affect expressed by the post author, including moral outrage~\cite{Brady2021}, sentiment~\cite{hutto2014vader}, emotion confidence \cite{Chochlakis2023}, and threat words \cite{Choi2022}.
-In all cases the absolute value of Spearman correlations are all at or below 0.4, suggesting that alternative indicators do not fully capture information about hazards in text.
-The positive or negative direction of the correlations, however, make intuitive sense.
-For example, moral outrage is weakly positively correlated with hazards, perhaps because people share their moral outrage at some hazards, such as those that harm innocent people.
-Similarly, negative sentiment, as well as most negative emotions and posts containing Threat Dictionary words, show positive correlations with hazards.
-This is consistent with hazard posts being given a negative framing (cf. example hazard annotations and predictions in Supplementary Materials Table~\ref{tab:hazard_ex}).
+Figure~\ref{fig:correl} shows correlations between hazard confidences and other text indicators of affect-relevant phenomena expressed in each post, including moral outrage~\cite{Brady2021}, sentiment~\cite{hutto2014vader}, emotion confidence \cite{Chochlakis2023}, and threat words \cite{Choi2022}.
+In all cases, the absolute value of Spearman correlations is below 0.5, suggesting that alternative indicators do not fully capture information about hazards in text.
+That said, the positive or negative direction of the correlations makes intuitive sense.
+For example, moral outrage is weakly positively correlated with hazards, perhaps because people share their moral outrage towards some hazards, such as those that harm the innocent.
+Similarly, negative sentiment, as well as most negative emotions and posts containing Threat Dictionary \cite{Choi2022} words, show positive correlations with hazards.
+This is consistent with the negative framing of the hazard posts (cf. example hazard annotations and predictions in the Appendix Table~\ref{tab:hazard_ex}).